iot-da/iot-da.github.io/docs/Subjects/NP1/P3/index.md

 	Provision your ESP32 devices using the credentials that correspond to your WiFi network (home wifi or smartphone) using the applications corresponding to your mobile device, for both BLE and SoftAP transports.
-Write down a small report (pdf formta) describing the process, including the screenshots corresponding to the ESP32 output that show that the provisioning was successful.
+Write down a small report in english (in pdf format) describing the process, including the screenshots corresponding to the ESP32 output that show that the provisioning was successful.
 Remember, before each repetition of the experiment, use the command `idf.py erase_flash` to remove provisioning information from previous sessions.
 Check the operation of the different security levels.

 These applications work by means of a very simple communication with the unprovisioned ESP32, whose mechanisms depend on the transport being used.
 In